jnun/5daydocs/docs/tasks/backlog/54-add-dogfooding-explanation-to-readme.md

 When you run `setup.sh`, you get clean templates starting from task ID 0, not our active project data.
 Our `work/` folder shows real usage with 50+ tasks, while your new project starts fresh.
 ```

-## Testing Criteria
 - [ ] README clearly explains the dual nature of this repo
 - [ ] New users understand they get clean templates
 - [ ] The distinction between framework and example is clear
-- [ ] No confusion about inheriting our project's tasks/data